adut24/holberton-system_engineering-devops/0x00-shell_basics/README.md

-The scrpt in this directory show you what directory you currently are in
+The script in this directory show you what directory you currently are in